 But, even as this obviously flawed style of thinking made me a lot more stubborn and confused and unequipped in the following era of intense decision making and moving on, I still remain adamently grateful to have had the chance to inculcate it.
 Granted that all it’s stated shortcomings are painfully valid, I cannot deny that it is also the primary reason I never lost my interests when the world around me struggled to pick up books and forgot what feeling stories was like.
 I never lost the strength to cling on with a death grip to everything I held dear, even though my circumstances became more complex and demanding and mature.

 While it’s true that I now possess a brain with the most scattered sort of cognition and a spectrum of preoccupations that make no coherent sense in the same person, it’s also true that I can make time for myself even when there is none.
 I do very stupid things, but somehow they always feel worth it.
 Amidst all the thinking and ageing, I realize that I developed a perseverance for things that make me feel alive and happy and fascinated.
 And, because I never understood how to sort things that “matter” from things that don’t, I never even considered letting some of those things go for the sake of other “more important” ones.

 I make no claims of being a well-settled person, but if there is one thing I can say about myself with confidence, it’s that I have always been happily preoccupied.

 Lately, however, I can feel myself slipping dangerously.
-Defects only become visible when crises come knocking, and right now, I am noticing all of my classic chronic problems as in brand new packaging and popping bubblewrap.
+Defects only become visible when crises come knocking, and right now, I am noticing all of my classic chronic problems as if in brand new packaging of popping bubblewrap.